ontologyportal/sigmakee/README.md

 Default user/pw: admin/admin

 You can use Sigma without being administrator, but you'll have limited use of its functionality.

 You'll also need to set a few parameters in your config.xml file.
-If you chose user "admin", then your config.xml will have these 2 new lines added.
+If you chose user "admin", then your config.xml will need these 2 new lines added.

 ```xml
   <preference name="dbUser" value="admin" />